sandialabs/capp/README.md

 commit, meaning the version of the package repository we want to checkout and build.

-Note that by directly listing a SHA-1 commit has in `package.cmake` files, CApp implements a submodule-like system that ensures that the SHA-1 commit hashes of the application repository are tied to the SHA-1 commit hashes of the package repositories.
+Note that by directly listing a SHA-1 commit in `package.cmake` files, CApp implements a submodule-like system that ensures that the SHA-1 commit hashes of the application repository are tied to the SHA-1 commit hashes of the package repositories.